 Thursday night, at the Take Back the Night rally, as I listened to victims of sexual assault sharing their feelings, I realized for the first time that I, too, though never physically assaulted, am a victim.
-I, as have women, have been assaulted by On and off during high school I battled with a disease called anorexia nervosa. feared food, feared my own existence, and hated myself.
+I, as have women, have been assaulted by all On and off during high school I battled with a disease called anorexia nervosa. feared food, feared my own existence, and hated myself.
 Even now I cannot eat without conscious consideration of the action.
 Depression and insecurity transform into fear of fat, a sinking feeling of helplessness, and self-hatred.
 I see similar obsessive concerns with body image in varying degrees in many of my women friends.
-We have been indoctrinated with unreasonable and worthless ideals of self- Take Back the Night helped me to see more clearly not only this problem but the part we must each take in the solution.
+We have been indoctrinated with unreasonable and worthless ideals of selfworth.
+Take Back the Night helped me to see more clearly not only this problem but the part we must each take in the solution.
 Just being there, with other people who cared, with whom I felt secure, gave me strength.
 With this letter, I am making a resolve to refuse to be dominated - by food, fear, or society - and to support my fellow humans in their various struggles for self respect.
-Dancing around me after the rally were some of the most beautiful people I have seen.
-This beauty lay not in their sizes, shapes, or clothing, but in their freedom, their love, and their joy in life.
-This idea of true self, not conformity to a standard, depthless image, is what we must strive Thank you, all who helped me remember this.
-Together, we will all survive to walk LAURA WRIGHT Editor, Daily Nexus:
+Reading Maria's article today has given me the knowledge that it is okay to tell my story and that people will listen.
+It has taken an incredible amount of courage for me to write this.
+Maria's article helped give it to me.
+Thank you, once again, Maria for sharing your story.
+My life has been changed.
+I hope that others like me will come forward and voice their feelings to listening ears.
+Rape is not something to hide away.
+Silence cannot heal the wound.
+BETH HOFFMAN Show Some Self Restraint Editor, Daily Nexus: